-Our Estate Law Attorneys practice all over North Carolina in the area of Estate Planning and Estate Administration Law.
+Our Attorneys practice all over North Carolina in the area of Estate Planning and Estate Administration Law, as well as Business Law, Criminal Defense, and Litigation.
 Our attorneys provide representation to clients all over North Carolina, including Wake, Durham, and surrounding counties in the areas of Estate Planning, Probate, and Adult Guardianship.
 We handle a variety of probate issues, estate litigation, and other estate-related matters.
 We also draft, Wills, Trusts, Power of Attorney, Living Wills, Health Care Powers of Attorney, and other important estate planning documents.

 Hopler, Wilms, & Hanna, PLLC

 Durham NC 27703